cakephp/docs/en/appendices/3-5-migration-guide.rst

   association property, similar to ``BelongsToMany`` associations - that is they treat ``false``, ``null``, and empty strings the same way as empty arrays.
-For ``HasMany`` associations this now results in all associated records to be deleted/unlinked in case the ``replace`` save strategy is being used.
+For ``HasMany`` associations this now results in all associated records to be deleted/unlinked when the ``replace`` save strategy is being used.
-  Consequently this allows to use forms to delete/unlink all associated records by passing an empty string.
-Previously this would have required custom marshalling logic, without that it would have only been possible to remove all but one record, as form data cannot be used to describe empty arrays.
+  As a result this allows you to use forms to delete/unlink all associated records by passing an empty string.
+Previously this would have required custom marshalling logic.
 * ``Http\Client`` no longer uses the ``cookie()`` method results when building requests.
 Instead the ``Cookie`` header and internal CookieCollection are used.
 This should only effect applications that have a custom HTTP adapter in